gabrielcuvillier/ue5-parametric-cornell-box/README.md

 - __Content Type__

   The following content types are implemented:
   - _Empty_: the box is empty.
-You may add whatever you want inside the box to analyze its behavior with lighting ;
+You may add whatever you want inside the box to analyze its behavior with lighting;
   - _Classic Cubes_: the typical two cubes of a Cornell Box, clearly showing the left and right wall color bleeding effect ;
   - _Sample Shpere_: a simple Sphere, with similar color bleeding effect ;
   - _Calibration Spheres_: three spheres with Black/Chrome/White materials, for exposure calibration purposes ;